 - Complete the evolution of indoor wiring to a future-ready fiber-to-the-edge architecture like the data center and telecom industries have

 Tech-tip: Corning’s new Optical Communications headquarters in Charlotte, NC is a full implementation of with a wireless first design using our Everon™ product family.
 To learn more, we have a virtual tour available here.
 Also, we have specialists that can share our internal network architecture templates and assist in the design process.
 Contact us!

 Benefit #3 – Brownfield structures capital expense and operating expense (opex) reductions.

-The universal wireless strategy can be adopted in existing structures.
-Every planned upgrade to existing infrastructure is an opportunity to invest in the pivot to universal wireless.
+The wireless first strategy can be adopted in existing structures.
+Every planned upgrade to existing infrastructure is an opportunity to invest in the pivot to a wireless first design.